linux-cultist/venv-selector.nvim/docs/API.md

 ```
 - Notes:
   - Only plugin-managed Python LSP clients attached to the current buffer are stopped.
+  - It doesnt stop lsp servers that are not activated by the plugin.
+So before activating a venv, this function doesnt do anything.
   - Python LSP clients attached exclusively to other buffers are not affected.
   - Unrelated non-Python LSP clients are not affected.
+  - If it stops the only Python LSP clients running, activate_from_path() or the picker will will not restart anything until LSP clients are started again (e.g. :LspStart, reopening buffer, or whatever starts them in your setup).
 - This does not:
   - Restore baseline LSP configuration
   - Clear the active virtual environment state